-- 2.2.4.4 New query variants will be considered for approval if they meet one of the following criteria: - a) The vendor cannot successfully run the executable query text against the qualification database using the functional query definition or an approved variant even after applying appropriate minor query modifications as per Clause 2.2.3. - b) The variant contains new or enhanced SQL syntax, relevant to the benchmark, which is defined in an Approved Committee Draft of a new ISO SQL standard. - c) The variant contains syntax that brings the proposed variant closer to adherence to an ISO SQL standard. - d) The variant contains minor syntax differences that have a straightforward mapping to ISO SQL syntax used in the functional query definition and offers functionality substantially similar to the ISO SQL standard. - 2.2.4.5 To be approved, a proposed variant should have the following properties.
+- 2.2.4.3 The executable query text for each query in a compliant implementation must be taken from either the functional query definition (Clause 2) or an approved query variant (Appendix B).
+Except as specifically allowed in Clause 2.2.3.3, executable query text must be used in full exactly as written in the TPC-D specification.
+New query variants will be considered for approval if they meet one of the following criteria: - a) The vendor cannot successfully run the executable query text against the qualification database using the functional query definition or an approved variant even after applying appropriate minor query modifications as per Clause 2.2.3. - b) The variant contains new or enhanced SQL syntax, relevant to the benchmark, which is defined in an Approved Committee Draft of a new ISO SQL standard. - c) The variant contains syntax that brings the proposed variant closer to adherence to an ISO SQL standard. - d) The variant contains minor syntax differences that have a straightforward mapping to ISO SQL syntax used in the functional query definition and offers functionality substantially similar to the ISO SQL standard.

+- 2.2.4.4 To be approved, a proposed variant should have the following properties.
 Not all of the following properties are specifically required.
-Rather, the cumulative weight of each property satisfied by the proposed variant will be the determining factor in approving it. - a) Variant is syntactical only, seeking functional compatibility and not performance gain. - b) Variant is minimal and restricted to correcting a missing functionality. - c) Variant is based on knowledge of the business question rather than on knowledge of the SUT or knowledge of specific data values in the test database. - d) Variant has broad applicability among different vendors. - e) Variant is non procedural. - f) Variant is an SQL-92 standard [ISO/IEC 9075:1992] implementation of the functional query definition. - g) Variant is sponsored by a vendor who can implement it and who intends on using it in an upcoming implementation of the benchmark. - 2.2.4.6 Query variants that are submitted for approval will be recorded, along with a rationale describing why they were or were not approved. - 2.2.4.7 Query variants listed in Appendix B are defined using the conventions defined for functional query definitions (see Clauses 2.1.2.3 to 2.1.2.6).
+Rather, the cumulative weight of each property satisfied by the proposed variant will be the determining factor in approving it. - a) Variant is syntactical only, seeking functional compatibility and not performance gain. - b) Variant is minimal and restricted to correcting a missing functionality. - c) Variant is based on knowledge of the business question rather than on knowledge of the system under test (SUT) or knowledge of specific data values in the test database. - d) Variant has broad applicability among different vendors. - e) Variant is non procedural. - f) Variant is an SQL-92 standard [ISO/IEC 9075:1992] implementation of the functional query definition. - g) Variant is sponsored by a vendor who can implement it and who intends on using it in an upcoming implementation of the benchmark. - 2.2.4.5 Query variants that are submitted for approval will be recorded, along with a rationale describing why they were or were not approved. - 2.2.4.6 Query variants listed in Appendix B are defined using the conventions defined for functional query definitions (see Clauses 2.1.2.3 to 2.1.2.6).